 Popularly, the name of the island derives from Telos who was the son of Helios and Halia.
 He came to the island in search of herbs to heal his ill mother.
 However, Telos does not appear in Greek mythology and the name probably has an unknown pre-Hellenic origin.

 Pottery and stone tools discovered on the island indicate human activity in the early Neolithic period.
 The discovery of large assembly of bones of dwarf elephants Palaeloxodon antiquus falconeri carbon dated between 4000 and 7000 BC, resulted to call Tilos the island of the pygmy elephants.
+In 1914, Othenio Abel, an Austrian paleontologist, suggested that the Cyclops of Homeric legend was based on fossil elephant finds in antiquity.
+Abel, who excavated many Mediterranean fossil beds, related the image of one-eyed giant cavemen to the remains of Pleistocene dwarf elephants.
+Shipwrecked sailors unfamiliar with elephants might easily mistake the skull’s large nasal cavity for a central eye socket.

 Despite its relatively small size, the island hosts a large variety of habitats, which include rocky islets, relic woodland, a number of small but abandoned springs, natural and human-made grasslands.
 These habitats are home to rare and protected bird species.
 During the last decades Tilos’ natural environment has changed due to anthropogenic causes such as nonregulated and unplanned developments in the tourism industry, land-use changes and other small infrastructure developments.
 All these have threatened the island’s traditional agricultural landscape, its biodiversity and consequently its important avifauna.